zachguo/DepND/README.md

 * Separate text input into sentences.
 * Search for negation triggers throughout each sentence.
 * For sentences containing negation triggers, parse each of them using a dependency parser.
+> [GDep beta2](http://people.ict.usc.edu/~sagae/parser/gdep/) created by Prof. Kenji Sagae is used as the dependency parser.
 * Use parsed tree and rules to determine the scope of negation.
 * Extract keywords or entities in the scope of negation.